They're Only Chasing Safety: Reception and legacy

 Len Nash of The Phantom Tollbooth noted that the band had change styles to emo, which would serve as a "better position to compete against many mainstream artists".
 He added that despite the album be "'emotic' in nature, Underoath still jams out".
 Lollipop Magazine's Adrian Bromley saw it as "[g]eneric mediocre metalcore, for the most part, save for the techno/keyboard bits used on certain songs". musicOMH reviewer Vik Bansal also pointed out the musical shift to emo, and said the album "does little to raise the heartbeat or send frissons down the spine".
 He added that Chamberlain's vocals "sit at odds with the music", and proposed that if Chamberlain sung more, he would have compared Underoath to labelmates Dead Poetic.
 Sputnikmusic staff member Damrod wrote that while the "musical work is solid, it can not convince me completely.
 This is mainly because the sound is so similar to many other bands popular in the genre".
 Punk Planet's Scott Morrow wrote that apart from a "few legitimately decent moments", he struggled to sit through the album, citing the "trite and whiny singsong sound and can't-you-hear-the-pain-in-my-voice? screams".
 Fred Pilarczyk of mxdwn considered it a "safe album in all aspects, from the vocals, instrumentation, and production" with every song "follow[ing] a similar formula".
+Andrew Segal of Cross Rhythms complimented the album's production, and said the album "shows more signs of intelligence than the [nu-metal] genre is often credited with."

 The album peaked at number 101 on the Billboard 200 and number seven on the Christian Albums charts.
 As of 2005, the album sold more than 218,000 copies, with the re-release selling an additional 279,000 copies, making a combined sales of more than 500,000 copies in the US alone.
 The reissue topped the Billboard Heatseekers Albums chart.
 It was certified gold by the Recording Industry Association of America in December 2011.

 In 2005, the album was nominated for a Dove Award for Rock Album of the Year at the 36th GMA Dove Awards.
 Alternative Press ranked "Reinventing Your Exit" at number 40 on their list of the best 100 singles from the 2000s.

+In 2024, Andrew Sacher of BrooklynVegan named the album as one of the best emo albums of 2004, saying: "A lot of bands mixed metalcore and pop-emo in the early/mid 2000s, but few did it better than Underoath did on They’re Only Chasing Safety. [...] if you weren’t looking closely, they might’ve seemed interchangeable with the countless other similar bands of that era.
+But Underoath had a lot more depth to them than a lot of the bands they were often grouped with–which became even clearer on subsequent albums like Define the Great Line–and that’s evident on They’re Only Chasing Safety too."